cw-vista/cw-vista/README.md

     analysed.

   * `max-coherence-time`: Maximum time-span of any data that was coherently
   * analysed, in seconds.
-This may be, for example, the timebase of a short
+This may be, for example, the time-base of a short
   * Fourier transform, or the time-span of segments of data analysed with the
   * $\mathcal{F}$-statistic.  `depth`: Sensitivity depth achieved by your
   * search.